 We have audited the accompanying consolidated balance sheets of ANSYS, Inc. and subsidiaries (the "Company") as of December 31, 2009 and 2008, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2009.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
-These financial statements and financial statement schedule are the responsibility of the Company's management.
+These financial statements and financial statements of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.